somygeo25/MyProject/README.md

-# Django Project
+<h4>Django Project</h4>
-Framework- Django, Language- Python
+Framework- Django, Language- Python\
-This project create tables, write dummy data in database and fetch those data and dispalay in json format using API, "trydjango" is the django files folder name 'user_activities' is the app name
+This project create tables, write dummy data in database and fetch those data and dispalay in json format using API, <br/>
+"trydjango" is the django files folder name 'user_activities' is the app name
 Created two models named ActivityPeriods and Users